Horne Lake Regional Park General Information

 Campfires and BBQsCampfires are permitted in campsite fire rings only.
 Fire rings must remain in place.
 Protect picnic tables by placing barbeques on the ground or placing aluminum foil under your camp stove or hibachi.
 Do not leave your campfire unattended.
 It is a serious offence to do so.

-FirewoodFirewood can be purchased from the Park Operator for $8.00 per bundle or 3 bundles for $20.00, or you can bring your own.
+FirewoodFirewood can be purchased from the Park Operator for $8.00 per bundle, or you can bring your own.
 Use firewood sparingly; small fires save trees.
 To preserve vegetation and ground cover please do not gather branches or twigs from the park.
 Check here to see if a campfire ban is in place.

 WaterPotable water is only available from a tap beside the Registration Office / Store in North Park.
 Tap is closed from 10:00 pm to 7:00 am.
 No washing in lake or around standpipe or hand pump.
 NO RV water fill up facilities are available.